The Cornwall We Want

 Clean Air Around Schools

-by Tony in Truro, over 4 years ago
+by Tony in Truro, almost 6 years ago

 Most people are aware that motor vehicles are a major cause of pollution.
 It is also a fact that being exposed to car exhausts causes increases in asthma in children.